polkadot-js/api/docs/start/api.query.multi.md

 });
 ```

 A couple of items to note in the example above: we don't call `freeBalance` directly, but rather `freeBalance.multi`.
-We pass the addresses we want to query as an array, obviously this would depend on the number of addresses we want to query.
-As an example, we can track the balances of a list of validators,
+We pass the addresses we want to query as an array, and the length thereof would depend on the number of addresses we want to query.
+As an extended example, we can track the balances of a list of validators,

 ```js
 ...